 The Total Company perspective differs from the laterals in that it reflects the amount of gas that can be delivered to Intermountain via the various resources on the interstate system.
 Hence, total system deliveries should provide at least the net sum demand – or the total available distribution capacity where applicable - of all the laterals/AOIs on the distribution system.
 The following table shows peak day deficits.
 The solution for this shortfall is discussed further in the Upstream Modeling Results portion of the Planning Results section.

-Table 28: Total Company Design Weather - Peak Day SENDOUT (Core+LV-1) Deficit Under Existing Resources (Dth)
+Table 28: Total Company Design Weather - Peak Day PLEXOS Output (Core+LV-1) Deficit Under Existing Resources (Dth)